ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on satire of unrealistic expectations.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why leaders become symbols, not people.

 ---